-The Seven Sisters of India: Meghalaya, Arunachal Pradesh, Nagaland, Tripura, Assam, Manipur, and Mizoram cover a huge area of 255,511 square kilometers.
-Sikkim shares an international border with Bhutan in the east, Nepal in the west, and China in the north while Arunachal Pradesh shares an international border with Myanmar in east, China in north, and Bhutan in west.
+The Seven Sisters of India; Meghalaya, Arunachal Pradesh, Nagaland, Tripura, Assam, Manipur, and Mizoram cover a huge area of 255,511 square kilometers.
+Sikkim shares an international border with Bhutan in the east, Nepal in the west, and China in the north while Arunachal Pradesh shares an international border with Myanmar in the east, China in the north, and Bhutan in the west.
 These states have been attracting young travelers and explorers from all over the world with different tribal and ethnic groups, religions, festivals, and fabulous landscapes.
 Read on to know more about the gorgeous states of northeast India and all the names of seven sisters of India.

 The history of Seven Sisters of India is interesting and deep-rooted.
 There were initially three major states during independence.
 Assam was a huge state and Manipur and Tripura were princely states.
 Gradually rest of the 4 states were formed.
 Nagaland was formed in 1963, Meghalaya in 1972, and Mizoram and Arunachal Pradesh in 1987.
 The Seven Sisters of India have religious, ethnic and cultural diversities and have rich, assorted and interesting tribal cultures and traditions.
 We hope that this list of seven sisters of India has helped you know more about them.